ABC Organic Gardener Magazine latest issue magazine cover.

 Bees have race memories, and despite the absence of bears in Australia, they’re still on the lookout for anything big, dark, woolly, smelly and with a lumbering gait.
 Hence, beekeepers wear light coloured cotton clothing and shower often.
 Any time a beekeeper approaches a hive they have a smoker which puffs calming smoke into the hive entrance and between the frames (there are a number of theories about why smoke calms bees, but it does work).

-When it comes time to extract honey, a bee escape board can be placed under the top super.
+When you are ready to extract honey, place a bee escape board under the top super.
 This is an ingenious board that allows the bees to leave the super, but makes it difficult for them to find their way back in.
 48 hours later the beekeeper takes the vacant super and extracts the honey.
 I recently bought a bee escape board and my partner, mishearing me, was quick to comment, “You’ve bought them everything already!
 Why do they need a skateboard?”

 There’s lots of expensive gear designed to centrifugally force the honey from the cells, but for the amateur beekeeper, a warm spot and gravity are sufficient to extract 80 per cent.
 First, you use an uncapping knife or a long sharp knife dipped in boiling water to carefully cut away the cappings.
-The frame is then left for the honey to slowly drip out after which it is sieved for stray wings and things, and bottled.
+Leave the frame so the honey can slowly drip out.
+When ready, sieve for stray wings and things and bottle.
 Making your own honey allows you to sieve it more coarsely than commercial honey and so leave the pollen in it.
 Ingesting small amounts of local pollen is a natural inoculation for hayfever sufferers.
-Also, the honey need not be heat-treated which takes away some of the nutritional benefits.
+You don’t have to heat-treat honey, which takes away some of the nutritional benefits.

 Costs and equipment